What Is VIPKid?

-In addition to the teaching requirements, VIPKID also requires you to adhere to technology standards to ensure your classes are consistent – their tech requirements are broken out into equipment and system.
+In addition to the requirements mentioned above, VIPKID also requires you to adhere to technology standards to ensure your classes are consistent – their tech requirements are broken out into device, system and browser.

-- Desktop, Laptop, MAC, Surface – this is simply stating the types of computers the with which the VIPKID platform will work
+- Desktop, Laptop, MAC, Surface – this is simply stating the types of computers with which the VIPKID platform will work.

-- Use a headset with a microphone, stable output and input – your lessons will be much more clear with a dedicated headset (read: not just headphones with a mic) – we wrote an entire post about the best headset options here but you can also go straight to our favorite, the Logitech H390.
+- Use a headset with a microphone, stable output and input – your lessons will be much more clear with a dedicated headset (read: not just headphones with a mic) – we wrote an entire post about the best headset options here.

 - HD External camera or HD integrated camera – if you have a modern computer you likely have a webcam – if not, check out our recs here.

-- Windows7, Windows8, Windows10, MAC OS 10.8x – to find out what system you are using, click here for Windows and click here for Mac.
+- Windows7 or above, MAC OS X 10.10 or above – to find out what system you are using, click here for Windows and click here for Mac.

 - At Least 4GB RAM – to check your RAM click here for Windows and click here for Mac.

 - Intel Core i3 above CPU – to check your CPU click here for Windows and click here for Mac.

-- Wired DSL Internet Connection – at least 20 Mbps – you can use Speedtest to check your internet speed.
+- Stable Internet Connection – at least 20 Mbps – you can use Speedtest to check your internet speed.

-Like many of the other online teaching companies out there, the VIPKID pay system is based on a variety of factors.
-They advertise the ability to make between $14-$22/hr but getting to the higher end of that scale is not easy (keep in mind this is based on a 2 classes per hour model where you will make $7-$11 per 25-minute class).
+Like many other online teaching companies out there, the VIPKID pay system is based on a variety of factors however, they advertise the ability to make between $14-$22/hr (keep in mind this is based on a 2 classes per hour model where you will make $7-$11 per 25-minute class).